joaomelo/arc/README.md

 The app is still in early stages.
 I work at it as a solo developer in my spare time after my main job working hours.
 When a version more suitable to experimenting and contributing is available i will update this file with instructions for installing, deploying and contributing.

+## Tooling

+Server and client code are separated at most tools except from npm.
+Stuff like eslint config is keep separated even with repeated configuration to garantee stack indepence.

 ## Versioning

 I try to use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/joaomelo/arc/tags).